dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5 Dimensions

-However, if we change to a noninertial—an accelerating—reference frame, we must modify the equations of motion, adding terms for the Coriolis, cen-trifugal, and Euler forces.
+However, if we change to a noninertial — an accelerating — reference frame, we must modify the equations of motion, adding terms for the Coriolis, cen-trifugal, and Euler forces.
 (For more on reference frames, a wonderful expo-sition is John Taylor's Classical Mechanics [45].)
 If we switch to a noninertial frame, all bets are off about the radiated power.
 In summary, acceleration is different from velocity.

 These four quantities, built from three inde-